Code-Institute-Submissions/Unwanted_Records_Quiz/README.md

 - As an end user, I want my score to be documented, to see how it compares with others
 - As an end user, I want to be able to challenge my friends to play, to see if they can beat me

-Mockups created for this project can be found within the 'planning' folder.
+Mockups and detailed user stories created for this project can be found within the 'planning' folder.

 ## Features